KevinKra/Notes/certifications/aws/developer/resource.md

 ## CodeDeploy Questions

 - What is a CodeDeploy agent?
-- What protocol does the CodeDeploy agent use for outbound communicate.
+- What protocol does the CodeDeploy agent use for outbound communication.
 - What compute platforms is the CodeDeploy agent **required** for?
 - Describe the in-place deployment process.
 - What are the only compute types that can use in-place deployment?